TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

          stripProfile-command which shrinks the generated thumbnails.
 See the Install Tool for options and details.

-         If im\_useStripProfileByDefault is set in the install tool, you can deactivate it by setting stripProfile=0.
+         If im\_useStripProfileByDefault is set in the Install Tool, you can deactivate it by setting stripProfile=0.

          **Example:** ::